mnemnion/JLpeg.jl/docs/src/index.md

 Compared with a "compiler compiler" such as ANTLR or the classic yacc/bison, JLpeg does not generate source code, but rather bytecode, which Julia is able to JIT into near-optimal machine code on the fly.
-PEGs are also far more suitable for scanning, captures, and other pattern-recognition tasks than these programs, which are best suited to full grammars, a task JLPeg also excels at.
+These systems work on tokens, an abstraction PEGs don't use, which allows JLpeg to parse contextually-valid grammars which cannot be readily tokenized.
+PEGs are also far more suitable for scanning, captures, and other pattern-recognition tasks than these programs, which are only well-suited to parsing of full grammars, a task JLpeg also excels at.

 ## Patterns

-Parsing Expression Grammars are built out of patterns, which begin with atomic units of recognition and are combined into complex rules which can recognize context free, and some context sensitive, languages.
-LPeg, JLpeg's inspiration, uses a Snobol-style set of operator overloads as the basic tool for building up patterns, a practice we also follow.
+Parsing Expression Grammars are built out of patterns, which begin with atomic units of recognition and are combined into complex rules, which can recognize context free, and some context sensitive, languages.
+LPeg, JLpeg's inspiration, uses a SNOBOL-style set of operator overloads as the basic tool for building up patterns, a practice we also follow.

-Although many users of JLpeg may prefer to use one of the [Dialects](#dialects), patterns and their combination are the building block of JLpeg recognition engines, that which dialects compile to.
+Although many users of JLpeg may prefer to use one of the [Dialects](#Dialects), patterns and their combination are the building block of JLpeg recognition engines, that which dialects compile to.